-The Department of Public Works shall require a final site grading plan on all subdivisions containing interior streets and may require one (1) for other subdivisions.
+The Department of Public Works shall require a final site grading plan on all subdivisions containing interior streets and may require a final site grading plan for other subdivisions.
 This plan shall be submitted after the road plans have been approved by the Department of Public Works and before the final plats are approved.
-The final grading plan shall show the new grades around roads, drainage ditches, sediment basins, berms, etc.
+The final grading plan shall show the proposed grades around all roads, drainage ditches, sediment basins, berms, etc.